Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 - **Politics:** they want to combine government control and individual choice for a stable, moderate approach.
-It's a flexible dirigisme, adaptable to individual cases.
+It is a flexible, case-by-case form of state intervention.
 In this technocratic form of governance, political decisions are based on rationality and expertise, rather than ideology or partisan debate.